 - The Multimedia lab exists to provide all UVM students, faculty, and staff with access to state of the art multimedia hardware and software.
-Only UVM affiliates with a valid UVM netid may use the Lab.
+Only UVM affiliates with a valid UVM NetID may use the Lab.

 - The Multimedia Lab is an open production facility and is not intended to serve as a classroom.
 Instructors who wish to teach classes in a computer lab should reserve the Waterman Computer Lab. http://www.uvm.edu/it/watermanlab/?Page=reservation.php&sMreservationsubmenu.html

 - Multimedia Lab software and hardware is not to be used for the illegal duplication of copyright-protected works.
-Duplication of copyright materials must be done in adherence to fair use guidlines as stated in the University of Vermont copyright Policy: http://www.uvm.edu/policies/general_html/copyright.pdf
+Duplication of copyright materials must be done in adherence to fair use guidelines as stated in the University of Vermont copyright Policy: http://www.uvm.edu/policies/general_html/copyright.pdf

 - Use of the computers is for multimedia projects only.

 Target Audience: The 3D printer is available for use by UVM students, faculty and staff.
 Users must have a valid UVM NetID to use the printer and accompanying computer.
 3D printing is for experimental prototyping only.
-Manufacturing items for sale or consumption is prohibited.
+Manufacturing items for sale or consumption are prohibited.